product image

 Save to Wishlist

-Control your volume levels while adding musicality, intelligibility, and excitement.
+Control your volume levels while adding musicality, intelligibility and excitement.

-Besides offering a wide range of control and unique features, the Distressor offers a warm, vintage sound by using a custom designed gain control circuit.
+Besides offering a wide range of control and unique features, the EL8 Distressor offers a warm, vintage sound by using a custom-designed gain control circuit.
 This "warmth" or vintage sound has become an important issue in the last 15 years, as the super clear and linear digital technology does very little (or nothing) to soften "harsh" sounds nor emphasize the bass frequencies in music sources.
 Older analog tape, vinyl records and tube equipment on the other hand, could not be prevented from coloring the sound, often to the frustration of recording engineers.
-However, many people have now realized that this coloring can be extremely pleasant and "musical".
-The current digital technology is often referred to as "cold" and "brittle" among other terms, although we prefer the term "unforgiving" to describe the negative side of the "linearity".
-The Distressor compressor offers several modes that color the signal, even without compression (or gain control).
-These extended modes were designed to allow emulation of some very old and some very expensive vintage gain control units (compressors & limiters) and deliver a classic "knee" sound all its own.
+However, many people have now realized that this coloring can be extremely pleasant and "musical."
+The current digital technology is often referred to as "cold" and "brittle" among other terms, although Empirical Labs' prefers the term "unforgiving" to describe the negative side of the "linearity."

 About Empirical Labs:

-Empirical Labs was started in 1988 and functioned mainly as a recording studio and electronics consulting firm.
+Empirical Labs was started in 1988, and functioned mainly as a recording studio and electronics consulting firm.
 The founder, Dave Derr, was also employed at the time by Eventide as an audio engineer and was one of the core designers of their legendary H3000.
 EL's first product, the EL8 Distressor (#501578) immediately took the recording industry by storm and hardly a record has been made without it since.
-With a mission "to make products that work a little easier, a little better, a lot longer, and are fun to use," Empirical Labs continues to create unique and innovate products that quickly find homes among the top professionals of the audio industry (and anyone else who wants in on the Empirical Labs sound).
+With a mission "to make products that work a little easier, a little better, a lot longer and are fun to use," Empirical Labs continues to create unique and innovate products that quickly find homes among the top professionals of the audio industry (and anyone else who wants in on the Empirical Labs sound).

 Empirical Labs Users:

-Aerosmith - Joe Perry (8 Distressors)
+Aerosmith (Joe Perry - 8 Distressors)

 Al Schmidt